Can I be enrolled in the prerequisites and still apply to the Nursing Program?

 It is not a guarantee.
 Applicants will be selected on a point system based on the Nelson Denny test, science grades, and overall college G.P.A.

 Where can I get an application to apply to the Nursing Program?

-You can download the forms on the Nursing Division Webpage listed under the "Downloadable Forms" link, or you can contact the Nursing Division Office at (918)595-7075 and request one.
-If you have to leave a message please speak clearly, give your name, and phone number.
+You can download the forms on the Nursing Division Webpage listed under the "Downloadable Forms" link, or you can pick up a copy from the Nursing Division Office at (918)595-7075.

 Is the Nursing Program considered a full-time program?